 You will also meet fellow students with similar interests and passions.
 This is a fantastic opportunity for developing your thinking and forming new friendships and study groups, as well as a great source of motivation.

 Attending the MedEntry UCAT Workshop and the MedEntry Intensive classes for UCAT is a unique opportunity for many reasons.
 Never before would you have attended a class where your peers are from all over New Zealand, Australia and the UK.
 This is also the only opportunity for you to check out your competition: motivated and able students from all over NZ & Australia.
 Remember that your scores on the live UCAT will be compared with this cohort.

 Additionally, you will hear from current medical students about how they used MedEntry to obtain excellent scores on the UCAT, as well as what to expect from studying at university.
 It is an invaluable opportunity to first-hand tips from people who have gone through it all before, and to be able to ask any burning questions you might have about the UCAT or university!

-Attending a MedEntry UCAT Preparation Workshop is an invaluable opportunity that will allow you to achieve your best score possible on the UCAT.
+Attending a MedEntry UCAT Preparation Workshop is an invaluable opportunity that will allow you to achieve your best possible score on the UCAT.

 Yes!
 Interviews are a crucial aspect of the selection process for entry into health science courses.
 In some universities, interviews are weighted at more than 50% of the total selection criteria.
 Most people focus on their GPA, study for the UCAT but do not prepare for the interview.
-Hence we find students who have perfect GPA/Y13 score and perfect UCAT (100%), but not being offered a place medicine.
+Hence we find students who have perfect GPA/Y13 score and perfect UCAT (99%), are not being offered a place medicine.
 Such people go to the interview thinking its just a 'chat'.
 Chat may be, but its the most important chat that will change the course of your life!

 There are many reasons some people do not train for interviews.
 These include: